karl-sjogren/karl-sjogren.com/_posts/2016-04-02-lets-try-jekyll.md

 ---
 title:  "Lets try Jekyll for a while!"
 date:   2016-04-02 20:02:00
-categories: all-the-little-things
+tags: all-the-little-things
 ---

 Seems like it's time to move to a new blog platform again.
 I really enjoyed [Ghost](https://ghost.org) but there was something seriously wrong with my setup.

-My old setup was Ghost hosted on Herokus free tier with binaries stored in AWS.
+My old setup was Ghost hosted on the Heroku free tier with binaries stored in AWS.
 It was fine when I set it up but then Heroku limited their free tiers and the AWS plugin started having problems uploaded images.

 So enter [Jekyll](https://jekyllrb.com) and GitHub Pages!